doeanderson/ky-proud-api-reference/README.md

 # KY Proud API reference
+Included in this repo is an example JSON block that contains the ideal data structure from our standpoint.
+Let us know if there are any questions.

 ## General structure of the data
 - We expect any data within the results to be active.
 We will be wholesale replacing the data every time we pull from the API endpoint.
 Thus we have removed all `status` blocks from our example JSON.